 Being "well capitalized" and "well managed" under applicable Fed Board standards, Bank of Montreal and its bank holding companies in the United States were designated as financial holding companies on April 10, 2000.
 This status allows a broader range of financial, non-banking and merchant banking activities to be undertaken.
-Bank of Montreal and its subsidiaries own 3 insured depository institutions in the United States that are engaged in cash management, fiduciary activities, and commercial and retail banking and are subject to various laws and regulation and examination by The Office of the Comptroller of the Currency.
+Bank of Montreal and its subsidiaries own three insured depository institutions in the United States that are engaged in cash management, fiduciary activities, and commercial and retail banking and are subject to various laws and regulation and examination by The Office of the Comptroller of the Currency.
 Fed Board approval is generally required for acquiring voting shares (in excess of 5%), control or all or substantially all of the assets of a bank holding company, bank or savings association.
+However, on September 22, 2008, the Fed Board issued a new policy statement ("Policy Statement") on equity investments in banks and bank holding companies.
+The Policy Statement liberalized Fed Board policy on permissible non-controlling investments in such areas as director representation, total equity investment and convertible securities.